R021T/README/README.md

 ## Licensing

-The code in this project is licensed under MIT license as found in the [LICENSE.txt](LICENSE.txt) file.
+The code in this project is licensed under MIT license as found in the [LICENSE.md](LICENSE.md) file.
 Please refer the same for details.